maning/birds-mpbx-gljs/loading_geojson.md

 Congratulations!
 You have just added and styled an external data into your Mapbox map!
 Before we move to the [next section](popup_cluster.md) inspect your code and experiment with various circle size (`circle-radius`) and colors (`circle-color`).

-Check out the [Mapbox GL JS expressions tutorial](https://docs.mapbox.com/help/tutorials/mapbox-gl-js-expressions/) for hints and examples.
+Explore the [Mapbox GL JS expressions tutorial](https://docs.mapbox.com/help/tutorials/mapbox-gl-js-expressions/) for hints and examples.

 ## See also